dentsucreativeuk/dev-standards/Admin/Git.md

  2. The branch `main` is checked out, fetched and pulled.
  3. A new branch named `WJOBB0001/new-search` is created using the tip of `main` as a base.
  4. Work is then done within `WJOBB0001/new-search` and 10 commits are made.
 The work is tested using a local web server.
- 5. Once the work is functionally complete, it is merged into `development` and deployed to the development environment.
+ 5. Once the work is functionally complete, it is merged into `release/development` and deployed to the development environment.
- 6. After the work is approved, the branch `WJOBB0001/new-search` is then merged into `staging` or `production`, depending on the number of environments.
+ 6. After the work is approved, the branch `WJOBB0001/new-search` is then merged into `release/staging` or `release/production`, depending on the number of environments.
  7. Only when the work is live and complete would the `WJOBB0001/new-search` branch be merged into `main` and then **deleted** from both the local and any remote repositories it has been pushed to.

 ### Deploying & transpiling front end code
 Until we have fully developed CI solutions, deploying is still performed directly by the developer, usually using a tool such as Capistrano.
 However, it is worth considering the following aspects:

- - Check the correct target branch is checked out before deploying as front end assets e.g: running Webpack, gulp, SVG sprites etc should be created from the correct source code for deployment.
+ - Check the correct release branch is checked out before deploying as front end assets e.g: running Webpack, gulp, SVG sprites etc should be created from the correct source code for deployment.
  - Ensure the correct work branch is checked out after a deployment, so work continues within that branch.

 ### Further development needed?
 If more work is required after step 5 or 6, then the original branch `WJOBB0001/new-search` should be checked out and further commits made.
-It can then be re-merged into the appropriate **target** branches to repeat steps 5 onwards.
+It can then be re-merged into the appropriate release branches to repeat steps 5 onwards.

 ### Rolling back
-If the work is cancelled then the target branches must be cleaned.
+If the work is cancelled then the release branches must be cleaned.
 Either by reverting the merge commits, or if not yet pushed, resetting the head to the point before the merge commits.

-If however, the work has progressed enough to end up on `main`, rollback should only be performed by reversion, regardless of remote state.

 ### Avoiding conflicts
 Conflicts are an inevitable part of Git management, and while never completely avoidable, there are steps we can take to reduce their impact and frequency of occurence: